-Just to begin with, the film starts with an ensemble cast consisting flight crew members and passengers boarding a transpacific flight 7500 that departs Los Angeles International Airport bound for Tokyo.
+Just to begin with, the film starts with an ensemble cast consisting of flight crew members and passengers boarding a transpacific flight 7500 that departs Los Angeles International Airport bound for Tokyo.
 Minutes after the flight takes off unusual things start occurring.

-However, I must mention here that if the director/writer were sure of any one idea, be the supernatural presence with some kind of cultural belief or be it the development of any shady character, 7500 could have been a better movie to watch.
+However, I must mention here that if the director or writer were sure of anyone’s idea, be the supernatural presence with some kind of cultural belief, or be it the development of any shady character, ‘Flight 7500’ could have been a lot better.

 Starring: Ryan Kwanten, Amy Smart, Leslie Bibb, Nicky Whelan, Jamie Chung, Christian Serratos, Scout Taylor-Compton, Jerry Ferrara, Alex Frost, Johnathan Schaech